 At Burials nothing is read, nor any funeral sermon made, but all the neighborhood or a goodly company of them come together by tolling of the bell, and carry the dead solemnly to his grave, and then stand by him while he is buried.
 The ministers are most commonly present.

-At funerals for major civic leaders, a minister would say a few words at the grave about the man’s character, but for most internment was a silent affair.
-This custom began dying out in the early 1700s, however, as popular sentiment began building behind the idea that a few well-chosen words were appropriate at a graveside.
+At funerals for major civic leaders, a minister would say a few words at the grave about the man’s character.
+For the most part, however, interment was a silent affair.
+This custom began dying out in the early 1700s, however.
+Popular sentiment began to build behind the idea that the dearly departed should have a few well-chosen words said over his grave.

 Sober Affairs, Funerals Were Not